- Molothrus bonariensis

 Male: Shiny black with purple gloss, conical bill (See note under picture)

 Female: Grayish brown upperside, lighter brown underside with slight spotting, faint supercilium

 Carib Grackle differs in having pale eye, longer bill, and keel-shaped tail, where tail of Shiny Cowbird is flat

-Strangely, the species initially did not become established in or completely circumvented some of the islands in the Lesser Antilles including e.g., Dominica, where it is only now starting to appear in numbers (2011-2012).
+Strangely, the species initially did not become established in or completely circumvented some of the islands in the Lesser Antilles including e.g., Dominica, where it only started to appear in numbers around 2011-2012.